IBMStreams/streamsx.sttgateway/_docs/220-user_operator_design.md

 {% include toc %}
 {%include editme %}

-This IBM Watson STT Gateway toolkit contains the following operator to enable the Speech To Text feature inside the Streams applications via the IBM Watson STT public/private cloud service.
+This IBM Watson STT Gateway toolkit contains the following operator to enable the Speech To Text feature inside the Streams applications via the IBM Watson STT public and cloud pak service.

  * **WatsonSTT** - this operator is a Websocket based C++ operator that will perform the Speech To Text transcription.